RasmusBruhn/ErrorHandling/README.md

 		Format:         The format of the message, follows printf standard.
         ...:            The variables used in Format, follows printf standard.

+void _[Prefix]_SetErrorLoc(uint64_t ErrorID, char *FileName, uint32_t LineNumber, const char *Format, ...):
+    Sets the error message so that it can be retrieved with "[Prefix]_GetError()".
+Adds filename and line number of the error to the message.
+    Return: Void
+    Arguments:
+        ErrorID:        The ID of the error that has occured.
+        FileName:       The name of the file in which the error occured.
+        LineNumber:     The line number where the error occured.
+		Format:         The format of the message, follows printf standard.
+        ...:            The variables used in Format, follows printf standard.

 void _[Prefix]_AddError(uint64_t ErrorID, const char *Format, ...):
     Sets the error message with reference to the last error message from this library.
     Return: Void